[vc_row][vc_column][vc_column_text]PHOENIX (March 12, 2020) –

 “There has been a steady rise in homelessness and widening gap in available resources to meet the complex healthcare needs of this population,” said CEO of Circle the City Linda Ross.
 “Because of the generosity of Bob and Renee Parsons, and their belief in our organization, we can continue to serve our community’s most vulnerable where they are, with dignity and compassion.”

-The $250,000 grant is the latest gesture of support from The Bob & Renee Parsons Foundation, which has a record of backing Circle the City’s efforts to fill critical gaps in healthcare for individuals experiencing homelessness.
+The $250,000 grant is the latest gesture of support from The Bob & Renee Parsons Foundation, which has a record of backing Circle the City’s efforts to fill critical gaps in healthcare for individuals facing homelessness.
 A gift in 2015 largely funded the construction and launch of The Parsons Family Health Center, an innovative family health clinic that provides primary care, integrative behavioral health services, case management and substance use intervention to homeless individuals.
 This recent grant brings the Foundation’s cumulative support of Circle the City to $3,250,000.

 “Circle the City has been nationally recognized for its work in providing high-quality healthcare to people facing homelessness,” businesswoman Renee Parsons.
 “But just as important, they treat their patients with respect and kindness.
 Something many of them have not experienced in quite some time.”